casey829/Fortune-teller/README.md

 #### By casey mwangi

 ## Description
-This is an online order pizza  application that enables customers to order any type of pizza with a touch of a button and is delivered at their doorstep.
+This is an online fortune telling application that "predicct's" your future.

 ## Technologies Used